-A ledger in accounting is also known as the principal book of accounts as well as the book of final entry.
+It is also known as the principal book of accounts as well as the book of final entry.
 It is a book in which all ledger accounts and related monetary transactions are maintained in a summarized and classified form.
-All accounts combined together become a ledger and form a permanent record of all transactions.
+All accounts combined together make a ledger and form a permanent record of all transactions.

 Example: An account can be either an Asset, Liability, Capital, Revenue or an Expense account.
 Few examples of each are Furniture, Cash, Creditors, Bank Loan, Capital, Drawings, Sales, Rent, etc.

 Sample Format of a Ledger Account

 - It is shown in “T” format and divided into 2 columns: the left-hand side represents the debit side and the right-hand side represents the credit side.

-- The process of transferring a transaction from journal to a ledger account is called Posting.
+- The process of transferring a transaction from a journal to a ledger account is called Posting.
 It is an essential task as it summarizes all transactions related to that account at one place.

 - Posting is made to accounts from journal entries and various subsidiary books.

 Account Types and their Balances